5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Enabling_Skylake_Graphics_in_macOS13.md

 Do the following to enabled Intel HD 530 in macOS 13:

-- Download the latest version of [Lilu](https://dortania.github.io/builds/?product=Lilu&viewall=true) and this special build of [Whatevergreen](https://github.com/acidanthera/WhateverGreen/actions/runs/2495481119)
+- Download and unzip the latest version of [Lilu](https://dortania.github.io/builds/?product=Lilu&viewall=true)
+- [Download](https://github.com/5T33Z0/OC-Little-Translated/blob/main/11_Graphics/iGPU/WhateverGreen-1.6.0-RELEASE.zip?raw=true) and unzip this specific build of Whatevergreen.
+It's from a different [branch](https://github.com/acidanthera/WhateverGreen/actions/runs/2495481119) of the Whatevergreen tree, which supports Skylake spoofing.
 - Download and unzip [SKLAsKBLGraphicsInfo.kext](https://github.com/Lorys89/OC-Little-Translated/raw/main/11_Graphics/iGPU/SKLAsKBLGraphicsInfo.kext.zip)
 - Add them to your `EFI/OC/Kexts` folder and config.plist.
 - Change the SMBIOS to `iMac18,1`